noydb/ts-utils/README.md

 ![ts-utils-ci](https://github.com/benj-power/ts-utils/workflows/ts-utils-ci/badge.svg)

 # ts-utils
 A library of utilities to be used with TypeScript.
-I appreciate the established and efficacious utility libraries out there for both TypeScript and JavaScript so, I wanted to make something of a contribution.
+The already established utility libraries out there for both TypeScript and JavaScript have inspired me to write my own.
+This is for fun and to learn.
+Anyone is welcome to try it out.
-This package will mostly remain unused by the public - with the majority of usage coming from my personal projects.
-I am not writing any groundbreaking utilities, so it follows that I find the following worthy of explicit mention: certain functions could be considered impractical and/or illogical; I am writing this library out of practice and merriment.

 ## Installation
 Using npm:
 ```shell